• Skip to primary navigation

 • In a small bowl, combine noodle sauce ingredients.
 Set aside.

-• In large pot filled with boiling hot water, blanch noodles for 2 minutes until Al dente and strain immediately.
+• In large pan filled with boiling hot water, blanch noodles for 2 minutes until Al dente and strain immediately.
 Do not overcook.
 Rinse under running cold water to remove any residual starch.
 Shake out any excess water.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!